TL;DR

 "Make a four-panel comic" is easy.
 "Make fifty four-panel comics that look like they came from the same illustrator, feature the same recurring cast, render English speech bubbles correctly, and don't drift into generic AI-slop" is a completely different project.
 The difference is entirely about consistency, and consistency is the thing almost every AI image tool is currently bad at.

-Below: the route we took, what worked, what didn't, and the exact recipe — model choices, prompt structure, API endpoints, and gotchas — that got us from "Midjourney keeps writing SARPER TOLT in the speech bubbles" to fifty production comics shipped to tabiji.ai/scams/country/th/ on a Saturday afternoon.
+Below: the route we took, what worked, what didn't, and the exact recipe — model choices, prompt structure, API endpoints, and gotchas — that got us from "Midjourney keeps writing SARPER TOLT in the speech bubbles" to fifty production comics shipped to tabiji.ai/scams/country/th/ on a Saturday afternoon — and then what silently broke (and what we rebuilt) when we tried to scale that pipeline past a single country to 733 comics across eight of them.

 Why comics, and why this is hard